TRZLedgerFoundation/kit/packages/accounts/README.md

 ### `BaseAccount`

-The `BaseAccount` type defines the attributes common to all Solana accounts.
+The `BaseAccount` type defines the attributes common to all Trezoa accounts.
 Namely, it contains everything stored on-chain except the account data itself.

 ```ts
 const BaseAccount: BaseAccount = {